Tub1s/CSS_Grid_For_Volvo/README.md

 # CSSGrid_For_Volvo
-CSS project for Volvo Internship Recruitment
+CSS project for Volvo Internship Recruitment.
+Uses CSS Grid to create web component with 12 columns.

 Project created in Virtual Studio Code IDE.